codsen/codsen/packages/html-crush/readme.md

 As a side priority, this application also takes into consideration **human-friendliness**:

 1) Its API (this npm library) reports progress and its GUI front-end https://htmlcrush.com utilises it to allow a responsive UI
-2) We deliverately keep options count under [7](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
+2) We deliberately keep options count under [7](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
 3) GUI also considers white and dark interfaces, use of modern toggle switches, CSS hovers to react to any interaction
-4) API (this library) considers giving all possible JavaScript use choices: CommonJS transpiled to ES5, modern untranspiled ES Modules code in ES6, and UMD transpiled to ES5 with all dependencies baked-in, all published to npm and accessible via unpkg
+4) API (this library) considers giving all possible JavaScript use choices: CommonJS transpiled to ES5, modern untranspiled ES Modules code in ES6, and UMD transpiled to ES5 with all dependencies baked-in, all published to npm and accessible via [unpkg](https://unpkg.com/html-crush) CDN
 5) Developer friendliness - source is fully set up with `console.log`s which report the line numbers and all actions as they happen.
 Production builds (`dist/`) strip all logging, of course.
-This means it's easy to come back later or first time and debug the code
+This means it's easy to come back later or the first time and debug the code

 **[⬆  back to top](#markdown-header-html-crush)**